Getting Through Divorce: Hurting, Healing, And Moving On

 Divorce is a major life stressor that takes time to recover from.
 You may find it helpful to know the stages of grief and complicating factors that can impact the time it takes you to heal.
 Your grieving process is unique, but you are not alone.
 Adopting some strategies to build resiliency, like incorporating self-compassion and self-care techniques into your daily routine, may make this stressful period in life more manageable.

-Many people find online therapy to be a helpful resource when they’re going through divorce.
+Many people find online therapy to be a helpful resource when they’re going through separation and divorce.
 It can help you establish healthier coping mechanisms, and it’s shown to effectively improve anxiety, depression, stress, self-esteem, and quality of life.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.